pbiggar/phc/doc/manual/treetutorial2.rst

 Modifying Tree Nodes
 ====================

-Now that we have seen in <xref linkend="treetutorial1"> how to inspect the tree, in this tutorial we will look at modifying the tree.
+Now that we have seen in :ref:`treetutorial1` how to inspect the tree, in this tutorial we will look at modifying the tree.
 The task we set ourselves is: replace all calls to :func:`mysql_connect` by calls to func:`dbx_connect` (<ulink url="http://pecl.php.net/package/dbx">dbx</ulink> is